 Palo Alto is pretty much hipster heaven.
-A fashion, design & food market, it opened late December last year and has already become a city staple.
+A fashion, design & food market, it opened in 2014 and quickly became a city staple.

 The market is held one weekend a month, during which it fills up with food trucks and market stalls selling everything design: from clothing to handbags, sunglasses, home decorations and even furniture.
 You can find quite a few hand-made brands in Barcelona, which is a welcome difference if you’re looking to find something local and unique.
 There’s also a huge variety of food options: a ceviche stand, food trucks selling everything from gourmet burgers to paella, and a Moritz beer bar (one of the city’s local beers).